10 Amazon Advertising Tips That Are Borderline Magic

-While setting up an Amazon store is easy and fast, gaining exposure takes time.
-There are so many sellers competing to sell the same product and, if you haven’t gotten the chance to win the buy box or get a best seller ranking, you probably won’t get the exposure necessary to generate sales.
-Thus, your best bet to sell on Amazon as fast as possible is to leverage Amazon advertising campaigns.
+While setting up an Amazon store is a simple process, gaining exposure takes time.
+With so many sellers competing to sell the same product, it’s difficult to gain the exposure necessary to generate sales.
+Thus, your best bet tosell on Amazonas fast as possible is to leverage your store with Amazon advertising campaigns.

-There are three ad formats offered by Amazon: Amazon Sponsored Products Ads, Amazon Headline Search Ads, and Amazon Product Ads (a.k.a.
+Amazon offers three ad formats: Amazon Sponsored Products Ads, Amazon Headline Search Ads, and Amazon Product Ads (a.k.a.
 “Product Display Ads”).
 If you’re a third-party seller, you’ll have to use the most common type of ads, which are sponsored product ads.
 We’ll refer to this specific ad format throughout the article.
-They will enable you to rank on the first page of search results without having a top-ranking history.
+This type of ad will enable you to rank on the first page of search results without having a top-ranking history.

-Like other advertising campaigns, Amazon campaigns need technical knowledge and expertise to run at their best.
-Here you will find 10 tips to help you optimize your campaigns and save money.
+Similar to other advertising campaigns, Amazon campaigns require technical knowledge and expertise to run at their best.
+Read on to find 10 tips to help you optimize your campaigns and save money.

 Before delving into the advertising tips, let’s quickly discuss details about sponsored product ads and ACoS so you can get a better idea of how each one works.